syrashid/dl-group-project/Project Ideation/project_structure.md

 -- Should back justify why each model will work well or not -- Should perform hypertuning for each model
 -- Analyze results, plots plots plots
--- Comparison of the two models will provide a lot of rich insight for us to dig into, why one may outperform the other or not
+-- Comparison of the two models will provide a lot of rich insight for us to dig into and write about, why one may outperform the other or not, etc

 - Visualize
 -- Visualize activations and create plenty of these graphs